Gesa H.-M. Bertrang

-I am interested in polarimetry as a powerful tool to probe protoplanetary disks and star-forming regions.
-In my free time, after I've enjoyed the vast beauty of Chile, I am exploring the far South of Germany, now (↳photos).
+In my free time, after I've enjoyed the vast beauty of Chile, I am now exploring Germany's far South (↳photos).

 On the following pages, I prepared an overview for you about myself and my research.
 Enjoy!

 This applies to our on-hand work and even more so to the community itself.
 Promoting equal opportunities for everyone is essential to me.
 I pursue this as Postdoc Representative, Conflict Coach, and LGBT* Rights Advocate, and previously as Postdoc Representative